We have (de)centralized all of the frequently asked questions from our community into a single place, this page.

 If you think you're having bad luck in your trades lately, then you might just not be burning enough coins.

-In the beginning there were 3,333,333 tokens created by the gods.
-But the Market Gods were still not happy.
-They required sacrifices, and decided that the mortals would have to burn their coins.
+In the beginning there were only 3,333,333 tokens created.
+But the Market Gods were still not happy with this low supply.
+They hungered for sacrifices.
+So it was that they decided the mortals would have to burn their coins perpetually - a twisted outcome to an already twisted fate.

 And so it was the will of the gods.
 The whole deflationary mechanism is a fun experiment.
 Who knows how many tokens will be left after one year from now?
 How about two years?

 The more success and usage the Raffle and Burner have, the more tokens will be destroyed.
-Meaning every token will be more rare and thus more valuable.
+This means that every token will be more rare and thus, they should be more valuable.